-Cons: If it doesn't have a textured finish or is brushed, concrete can become slippery when wet.
-Aggregate (small pebbles or rocks) can be added to concrete for a slip-resistant surface.Continue to 3 of 10 below.
+- If it doesn't have a textured finish or is brushed, concrete can become slippery when wet.
+Aggregate (small pebbles or rocks) can be added to concrete for a slip-resistant surface

 Brick has been around for more than 5,000 years, so it's a proven material and surface for a pool deck.

-Pros: Durable, easy to maintain, available in colors other than terra cotta—like grey, for instance.
+- Available in colors other than terra cotta—like grey, for instance

-The increasingly popular interlocking concrete pavers are a good alternative to plain concrete, and are designed to resemble cobblestones, granite, tile, or traditional bricks.
-Keep in mind when using interlocking pavers for pool decking that patterns formed from lots of smal units can appear busy....
+The increasingly popular interlocking concrete pavers are a good alternative to plain concrete and are designed to resemble cobblestones, granite, tile, or traditional bricks.
+Keep in mind when using interlocking pavers for pool decking that patterns formed from lots of small units can appear busy.
 Step back and assess the entire space, along with colors, textures, and patterns, before buying.

 Decks constructed of wood look quite attractive next to an in-ground swimming pool or spa.

-Cons: Wood decks in any location require seasonal maintenance, including cleaning, sanding and sealing.
-Because of its proximity to a body of water, maintenance is especially important.
-You... don't ever want it to get to the point where it is splintering; can you imagine sitting on the edge of the pool and getting splinters in your thighs?
-Ouch!Continue to 6 of 10 below.
+- You don't ever want it to get to the point where it is splintering; can you imagine sitting on the edge of the pool and getting splinters in your thighs?

 Stone is a natural looking material for patios and paths, has enough texture to make it slip-resistant, and enhances landscaping and architectural features.
 Many types are available, and prices are often determined by what's offered in your region; stones from local quarries will cost less than those shipped from across the country.
 Flat stones are used for paving purposes; known as flagstone that is usually made of:

-Pros: Available in an assortment of... shapes and sizes: square, rectangle, triangle, and irregular.
+- Available in an assortment of shapes and sizes: square, rectangle, triangle, and irregular.

 A highly glazed tile surface that gets wet could create a dangerous scenario for anyone who walks near the pool.
 Since tile is graded for slip resistance, play it safe and look for something like unglazed terracotta (saltillo), or vitreous and water-impervious porcelain tile that will withstand frosts and freezes.